cloudnative-pg/cloudnative-pg/docs/src/replication.md

   instances: 3
   # Reduce the frequency of standby HA slots updates to once every 5 minutes
   replicationSlots:
-    highAvailability:
-      enabled: true
     updateInterval: 300

   storage:
     size: 1Gi
 ```

-Replication slots must be carefully monitored in your infrastructure.
-By default,
-we provide the `pg_replication_slots` metric in our Prometheus exporter with
-key information such as the name of the slot, the type, whether it is active,
-the lag from the primary.

-!!!
-Seealso "Monitoring"
-    Please refer to the ["Monitoring" section](monitoring.md) for details on
-    how to monitor a CloudNativePG deployment.

 ### Capping the WAL size retained for replication slots